Stephanie Bange

 School Librarian

-Caddo Parish Public Schools Aug 1979 - May 1980
+Caddo Parish Public Schools

-Eden Gardens Elementary School, Shreveport, La
+Eden Gardens Elementary School, Shreveport, LA

 Managed small inner city school library, changing it from a "plug the children into headphones and let them do worksheets" media center into a school library where they could come to hear wonderful stories and learn "cool stuff".
 Physically rearranged layout from 4 runs of Dewey (Language Arts, Science, Math, Social Studies) to 1 continuous run.

-Stephanie Bange Skills
+Stephanie Bange education

-Frequently Asked Questions about Stephanie Bange
+Frequently asked questions about Stephanie Bange

 What company does Stephanie Bange work for?

-Stephanie Bange works for Audiofile Magazine
+Stephanie Bange works for AudioFile Magazine.

 What is Stephanie Bange's email address?

-What is Stephanie Bange's direct phone number?
+What is Stephanie Bange's phone number?

 What schools did Stephanie Bange attend?